bazelbuild/bazel-blog/_posts/2018-04-13-preliminary-sandboxfs-support.md

 introduced sandboxfs: a project to improve the performance and correctness of builds that have action sandboxing enabled.
-Today, after months of work to stabilize the codebase, we are happy to announce that preliminary support for sandboxfs is available in Bazel 0.12.0!
+Today, after months of work to stabilize the codebase, we are happy to announce that preliminary support for sandboxfs is available in Bazel HEAD after April 13th!

 This post presents the performance measurements we have gotten so far when using sandboxfs.
 As these metrics look promising, the true goal of this post is a